Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 AreaSearch aggregated latest postcode level ATO data released for financial year 2022.
-Wolffdene - Bahrs Scrub had a median income among taxpayers of $65,019 and an average level of $72,690.
-Nationally, these figures are high compared to Greater Brisbane's median of $55,645 and average of $70,520.
-As of September 2025, estimated incomes would be approximately $74,115 (median) and $82,859 (average), based on a 13.99% Wage Price Index growth since financial year 2022.
+Wolffdene - Bahrs Scrub SA2 had a median taxpayer income of $65,019 and an average income of $72,690.
+These figures are high nationally compared to Greater Brisbane's $55,645 and $70,520 respectively.
+As of September 2025, estimated incomes would be approximately $74,115 (median) and $82,859 (average), considering a 13.99% growth in wages since financial year 2022.
 According to the 2021 Census, household, family, and personal incomes in Wolffdene - Bahrs Scrub cluster around the 70th percentile nationally.
-Income distribution shows that 42.5% of the population (5,539 individuals) fall within the $1,500 to $2,999 range, similar to regional levels where 33.3% occupy this range.
-High housing costs consume 16.1% of income.
-Despite this, disposable income ranks at the 71st percentile nationally, and Wolffdene - Bahrs Scrub's SEIFA income ranking places it in the 5th decile.
+Income distribution shows that 42.5% of the population (5,539 individuals) fall within the $1,500 - $2,999 range.
+High housing costs consume 16.1% of income, but strong earnings place disposable income at the 70th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income